 Michigan Online Poker Rooms FAQ

-When Michigan’s legal online poker rooms launch, players will be able to choose from a variety of cash games, tournaments, and progressive jackpot sit & go tournaments.
+Michigan poker players are able to choose from a variety of cash games, tournaments, and progressive jackpot sit & go tournaments.

 21 or over.
 The minimum legal age for playing on Michigan’s state-regulated online poker platforms is 21.
 This age applies to poker sites offered by both commercial and tribal casinos.